philmcminn/new-paper/README.md

 Bear in mind that sometimes the advice given is subjective, and hence contradictory.

-Always follow the guidelines specified by this repository if in doubt, or if there is a conflict.
+Always follow the guidelines specified by this repository if there is a conflict.

 For example, this repository chooses to structure papers by splitting its content across several files.
 This is because I think it is better to structure